Rogers Real Estate unveils Mississauga

 Rogers Real Estate Development has delivered the layout of its M3 tower to be built in collaboration with Urban Capital and IBI Group at M City in Mississauga, Toronto, Canada.

-Claimed to be the tallest constructing in Mississauga, the 851ft-high, 81-storey construction can have 900 residential units ranging among 480ft² and 1,000ft².
+Claimed to be the tallest construction in Mississauga, the 851 ft-high, 81-storey construction can have 900 residential units ranging from 480ft² and 1,000ft².

 The tower will house an amenity pavilion with an indoor pool and fitness center for residents.
 The ground floor of the tower will function as a wraparound café, along with a linear park.

 Rogers Real Estate communications chair Edward Rogers said: “M City is the primary residential development for the Rogers Family, and we are pleased to once more be partnering with the City of Mississauga.
-We intend to increase a global-class community befitting any metropolis inside the world.
+We intend to create a global-class community befitting any metropolis in the world.
 The unveiling of M3 is an extensive step closer to that goal.

-“Today’s announcement demonstrates our unwavering notion on this town and continued commitment to delivering a modern-day design that resets expectations of what the destiny of development seems like in Mississauga.”
+“Today’s announcement demonstrates our unwavering commitment to this town and our continued commitment to delivering a modern-day design that resets expectations of what the destiny of development seems like in Mississauga.”

 Canadian layout company IBI Group Architects has designed the tower featuring a slender shape and a ‘subtle twist’ at the pinnacle and backside of the tower.